TTK4145/Exercise5/README.md

  - Try to take the resource directly from a channel, where the resource manager uses `select`'s ability for send-cases to conditionally refuse to send.
    *This method requires channels, select, and both receive- and send-cases.*

 The "request" solution is in principle very similar to the one with condition variables.
-The resource manager takes all the requests it has received and sorts them in a priority queue, handing out the resource whenever it is available and there is someone who wants it.
+The resource manager takes all the requests it has received, sorts them in a priority queue, then hands out the resource whenever it is available (and there is someone who wants it).
 The big difference is that instead of calling `allocate` as a function we send a resource-request-message on a channel, and instead of getting the resource as a return value we get it sent on a channel.

 The "send case" solution is... different.
 Since we need multiple priority levels, we can't use just one channel, as there would be no way for the resource manager to know what priority we are.
 With multiple channels we will have to use select: